Christie Front Drive: History

-Style and legacy
+Musical style and impact

 Jason Ankeny of AllMusic referred to Christie Front Drive as "a vital 1990s link between hardcore and modern emo."
+The band's music was slow-paced.
 According to Ryan De Freitas in Kerrang!, "Christie Front Drive had the drawn-out, melancholic guitar passage down to a fine art."
+The band's style bears more similarities to post-rock and slowcore than to punk rock and hardcore punk.
 The band's influence has been observed in the music of Jimmy Eat World, as well as many others.